Podcast: Commentary and Read Aloud:

-For part two of this series, “Hard Things” I want you to encourage you to recognize God’s presence and help in your seasons of adversity.
-Oswald Chambers provides wisdom for these moments.
-Join me as I consider how that God works in and through our lives by relating insights from Joseph’s life and select quotes from Chambers.
-All scriptural quotes are from the Berean Study Bible available online at biblehub.com.
+For part two of this series, “Hard Things” I want you to recognize God’s presence and help in your seasons of adversity.
+Join me as I consider how that God works in and through our lives.
+We will consider insights from Joseph’s life.
+Bible quotes:

 Considering Broken Dreams and Joseph